avinal/avinal.github.io/content/blogs/final-evaluation.rst

         ninja install

-6. While testing has some issues, but most of the testing is working fine.
+6. While testing has some issues, most of the testing is working fine.
 For now, you must build and run any test from the FOSSology root directory only.
 You can choose to configure a single agent if you want to test one agent only.
 See :code:`ctest --help` for controlling test runs.

     .. code-block:: bash